Cherreads

 [Primal Bond: Active - HIDDEN]

 Combat assessment second.
 She put four training constructs down in ninety seconds and stopped before the fifth.
 The evaluator's stylus hovered over his tablet without writing anything.
+She could have done it in sixty.
+She decided forty-eight hours ago she was never going to show them her ceiling.

 The third room was different.